-Chartered Financial Planner Russell Hammond, APFS MSCI, touches on some of the issues affecting expatriates in France when transferring UK pensions, especially regarding new pension rules and changes in UK HMRC QROPS legislation that affect French pension schemes.
+Chartered Financial Planner Russell Hammond, APFS MSCI, touches on some of the issues affecting expatriates in France when transferring UK pensions, especially regarding changes to the pension rules in UK HMRC QROPS legislation which were made in April 2017 and affect French pension schemes.

 Therefore, unless France changes pension laws to be in line with the UK’s (which is unlikely to happen) there will be a permanent block on France qualifying for QROPS.